kuvivek/drivingTheoryInGermany/README.md

 400. You are looking for somewhere to park on the right edge of the street.
 There is no cycle path to the right of your lane. ----IMP
 How many metres before and after a junction are you not allowed to park?
 ✅ _5m_
-**Comment**: StVO: “Parking is not permitted in front of and behind intersections and junctions up to 5 m from the intersection of the
+**Comment**: StVO: “Parking is not permitted in front of and behind intersections and junctions up to 5 m from the intersection
-road edges.”
-If there is a cycle path to the right of the road in the direction of travel, I am not even allowed to park up to 8 m in
+of the road edges.”
+If there is a cycle path to the right of the road in the direction of travel, I am not even allowed to park
-front of an intersection/junction park.
+up to 8 m in front of an intersection/junction park.

 401. What is allowed on priority roads outside built-up areas? ---- IMP
 ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_42_104.jpg)
 ✅ Parking on the hard shoulder
 ❌ Parking on the roadway
 ✅ Stopping on the right edge of the roadway
-**Comment**On priority roads outside built-up areas, stopping on the right side of the road and parking only on the shoulder is
+**Comment**On priority roads outside built-up areas, stopping on the right side of the road and parking only on the shoulder is permitted.
-permitted.
 Parking on the road is expressly prohibited.

 402. During twilight or the hours of darkness, when must you have your side lights switched on as a minimum requirement?
-❌When driving on roads with adequate continuous lighting
+❌ When driving on roads with adequate continuous lighting
 ✅ When the vehicle is parked on the hard shoulder outside built-up areas
 **Comment**:  In order for a vehicle parked on the side of the road or on the shoulder to be noticed in good time in the dark,
 it must be sufficiently illuminated.
-If the vehicle is parked on the road outside built-up areas, the parking light is no longer sufficient;
-the parking lights must be switched on.
+If the vehicle is parked on the road outside built-up areas, the parking light is no longer sufficient; the parking lights must be switched on.

 403. You experience a breakdown outside of a built-up area.
 Your car is situated on the carriageway, behind a bend in the road.
 Which is correct in this situation?